Argentina – Km 160.330

 I tried to talk with him about it, but the guy did not want to.
 So I packed all my things and left as fast as I could, very saddened.
 In all of these years of travel I was sheltered by more than 1,000 families and nobody ever told me anything similar.
 I felt like a dog, and I think that all of this was because I was not interested in being interviewed by other TV and radio programs in his city.
 I only agreed on appearing in his show.

 Please know, my friends, that in this past year I was interviewed in more than 70 occasions in Argentina, and to be honest I do not feel like going to every interview I’m invited.
 It’s not that I mean to be derogatory with inland people – it’s a matter of math.
 I’d rather be interviewed by the national or provincial press, which reach more people.
 Not everybody understands what a bike traveler needs.
-I’m outraged by the people who judges you for the city in which you were born.

 But what outrages me the most of this Argentina is the gap that politic ideology left in most of its population.
 I knew this – we Argentinians talk about football, politics and economics as if we were experts on the subject.
 What I wasn’t aware of is how society divided itself into two irreconcilable sides: Kirchnerists and Antikirchnerists – that is those in favor or against the last government’s politics, which lasted three 4 year periods.
 What shocked me was seeing the gap separated life long friends, coworkers and even families.